impnguyen/designPatterns/README.md

 - this operation has the disadvantage, that the client has to test if it is a composite or a leaf

 If you need a **cascasding** deletion of children, it is enough to delete the parent.
 Without references the garbage collector will clean the children.

+The pattern does not force and suggest a datatype for persist childen in a composite.
+But it is important to **select the right one** for the different use case.
+For example an array is very quick for big trees.
+A hashmap enables a search by an key.

+Although it is important not to forget the aspect of performance.
+Big horizontal and vertical trees can lead to **memory issues**.
+Even if in java the garbage collector does a good job, the references have to be manage sensible.
+Existing references prevent the GC from doing its job.

 #### sequence
 - clients access the composite tree with the component interface
 - if it is a leaf object, the request will be executed directly